simondanielsson/simondanielsson/README.md

 # Hi there, I'm Simon Danielsson 👋

 Data Scientist at **BCG X** in Stockholm, tackling real-world problems with AI and ML.
-Former ML Engineer at LinkedIn and Ericsson, where I honed scalable ML systems and models.
+With former intern experience at LinkedIn and Ericsson as an ML Engineer, I am excited about the latest progress in NLP and ML more broadly - both from a foundational and application POV.

 ---

 ##  What I Do

-- **ML Engineering**—reading, learning, and contributing to everything related to ML.
+- **NLP & ML Engineering**—reading, learning, and contributing to anything related to NLP and ML.
 I contribute to the Hugging Face ecosystem and GitHub’s official MCP server.
 I love designing tools that empower developers and researchers.
 - **GenAI Web Apps**—building demo-driven, interactive apps to showcase AI models in action.

 ---